shamimaaktar1/DMQSA/README.md

 We proposed a set of decision models for selecting patterns and strategies in six critical areas of quantum software system design: <strong>Communication</strong>, <strong>Decomposition</strong>, <strong>Data Processing</strong>, <strong>Fault Tolerance</strong>, <strong>Integration and Optimization</strong>, and <strong>Algorithm Implementation</strong>.
 These models are developed based on insights gathered from analyzing real-world development discussions in GitHub issues and Stack Exchange posts.
 They aim to guide practitioners in addressing design challenges by providing structured pathways to select suitable architectural patterns and strategies while balancing relevant quality trade-offs.
 </p>

-### Phase 2: Decision Models

-We present six decision models that guide practitioners in selecting architectural patterns and strategies across key design areas in quantum software systems.
-These models were derived from empirical analysis of practitioner discussions on GitHub and Stack Exchange and are structured using BPMN decision flows.
-Each model maps system conditions to patterns based on their influence on *quality attributes*.

 ---

 #### Decision Model for Communication